Ssnnee/alx-frontend-for-fun/README.md

-# Markdown to HTML
+# Alx-for-fun

+Alx-for-fun is a repository for optional projects that I have done for fun.

-This project is about coding a Markdown to HTML converter.
+## Markdown to HTML

-## Topics

-- Markdown
-- HTML
-- Python
+The Python script `markdown2html.py` converts a markdown file to an HTML file.

 >[!Note]
 > For some reason, did not pass alx checks, but it works fine I think.

+## Form

+This project is about form.
+We dive into some advanced form features like validation, error messages, and more using HTML and CSS.

+## Accessibility

+Here, we explore the concept of accessibility in web development.
+When designing a website, it is important to consider the needs of all users, including those with disabilities.